Navin-pragaash/CPS-Driven-Cold-Chain-Telematics-System/README.md

 # Project Overview
 This project implements a real-time Cyber physical system to monitor and maintain temperature conditions in industrial cold chain environments.
-Using an ESP32-S3 and thermoelectric cooling (Peltier module), the system ensures reliable temperature regulation with continuous feedback and cloud-based monitoring.
+Using an ESP32-S3 and thermoelectric cooler (Peltier module), the system ensures reliable temperature regulation with continuous feedback and cloud-based monitoring.

 ---